Updated August 12, 2025

-I've been hanging this 40lb (not really) camera from my neck again lately.
+I've been hanging this 40lb (not actually) camera from my neck again lately.
 It's a fun camera to use, even if it's not the most spectacular digital camera.
+I get a kick out of seeing people's faces contort in confusion when I swap out disks in my strange camera.
 For more details on the Sony Mavica itself, I recommend that you check out my previous Mavica Photo Dump post from July of last year.

 All of the pictures in this post are from a recent Portland trip that I took with my cousin.
 This time around I opted to carry 4 floppy disks instead of my usual 2.
 This allowed me to take more high-quality photos, as I didn't have to worry as much about available storage space.
 However, I was still limited to 5.76MB.
 In my previous Mavica post I shot the majority of my pictures at the 640x480 resolution in order to get the most out of my 2.88MB capacity.
 You won't find any photos at that resolution here.
 All of the following photos are at 1216x912 or 1024x768.
 I wanted to provide a better idea of what this digital camera from 1999 is capable of by putting it to the test.